tetter27/sgz-onnx-wasm/README.md

 - [x] Proofread comments
 - [ ] Support TypeScript + next.js
 - [ ] Crop the input image so that its height and width are multiples of scale factor (i.e. 12)
+- [ ] Modify a little collapse of layout if it exists yet
 - [ ] Optimize data transformation arround the inference process
 - [ ] Support WebRTC to transmit enhanced images